 2019 was another busy year for BikeNewark.
-There were many opportunities for interacting with the public and working with our partner organizations.
+Following up on its successful endeavors in 2018, there were many opportunities for interacting with the public and working with our partner organizations.
 In fact, by the close of the calendar year we had formalized a partner relationship with Delaware Greenways—our seventh and newest partner.
 This first article of the new decade summarizes the various ways we contributed toward Moving Bicycling Forward in Newark, Delaware, last year.
 We hope you’ll consider supporting BikeNewark this year as we continue working for the good of the community.

 OK, here’s the summary.